Claire L. Felbinger Award for Diversity and Inclusion

 Dr. Felbinger passed away suddenly in her home on May 28, 2008.
 To honor her legacy, the award that she helped create now bears her name.

-Ignatios Vakalis, Ph.D., is a professor of computer science and software engineering at California Polytechnic, San Luis Obispo.
+Ignatios Vakalis, Ph.D., is a professor of computer science and software engineering at Cal Poly, San Luis Obispo.
 He began his diversity work as a professor of mathematics and computer science at Capital University in Ohio, where he worked to recruit more women in the field of mathematics.
 He also co-organized and chaired three international conferences on the teaching of mathematics, with a vision was for the conferences to be inclusive and promote gender and ethnic diversity.

 Vakalis joined Cal Poly in 2006 and served as chair of the computer science and software engineering department for 10 years.
 During this time, Vakalis– with the support of his colleagues– developed and implemented a multi-year strategic plan to draw more women to the computer science program at Cal Poly.
 When he began, females accounted for roughly 9 percent of the computer science and software engineering students.
 By 2017, the number had increased to almost 30 percent.